brian-watkins/spheres/packages/store/README.md

 supply a value to the container or set's the container's meta status on app startup.
-- The `onWrite` hook is run whenever a *message* is written to the container either by dispatching a message to the Store or whenever the container's `constraint` generates a new message.
-The `onWrite` hook is not called when the `onPublish` hook supplies a value for the container.
+- The `onWrite` hook is run whenever a *message* is written to the container by dispatching a message to the Store.
+The `onWrite` hook is not called when the `onReady` hook supplies a value for the container.
 - The `onPublish` hook is run whenever a new *value* is published as a result of processing some message written to the container.
 The `onPublish` hook is not called when a value is supplied by the `onReady` hook, but